Join other 4thWay HNW investors: harness your combined power for an even better deal

 Downing Crowd | profitable

 Downing Crowd is a unit of a larger business, Downing LLP.
-We can't see the results of the Downing Crowd unit, but the overall business is nicely profitable, making at least seven-figure profits over the past eight years.
-It's been profitable for at least the past 15 years.
+We can't see the results of the Downing Crowd unit, but the overall business is nicely profitable, making at least seven-figure profits over the past nine years.
+It's been profitable for at least the past 16 years.

 easyMoney | profitable

-It's had at least two independent auditors in the past three years, most recently Saffery Champness, which is known to us.
+It's had at least two independent auditors in the past four years, most recently Saffery Champness, which is known to us.

 Folk2Folk | profitable

-Revenue grew from around £3 million in prior years to almost £5 million in both of the past two years.
+Revenue grew from around £3 million in prior years to around £5 million in the past three years.

 Auditors are Saffery Champness LLP, who we are familiar with.